Pineapple Mojito Sangria

 If you’ve visited Kitchen Treaty before, even once, you’ve probably already seen that I’m a fiend for white sangria.
 Almost psycho level.
 Less obvious is my affinity for mojitos, but trust me.
 I stalk ’em both with enthusiasm.

 And so.
-One dark and stormy night (okay, actually a partly cloudy day with off and on showers), I was thinking about white sangria and mojitos and also pineapple and limes.
+One dark and stormy night (okay, actually a partly cloudy day with off and on rain showers), I was thinking about white sangria and mojitos and also pineapple and limes.
 And then I had a sudden booming flash of brightness.
 I will put them all together!
 As one!
-Pineapple mojito sangria!
-And then I rubbed my hands together with glee and laughed an evil yet jovial laugh.
+Pineapple Mojito Sangria!

 It took me a few tries to get there, but I dare say I think this is one of the best white sangria recipes I’ve made.
 It’s refreshing, but a little sweet, too.
 Unique, but not crazy-involved.
 Boozy, but not too boozy.
 Okay, actually, it is fairly boozy (and it’s also pretty easy to drink, so as always, I say: pace yourself!)

 Let it soak for a good long while, then serve over ice and top with lemon lime soda.
-(In the spirit of true mojitos, I really, really wanted club soda to work, but my Official Kitchen Treaty Test Panel [okay, my in laws] unanimously agreed: lemon lime soda is so much better.
-But do try club soda if you like – please, go forth and laugh like an evil genius and make it yours!)
+(In the spirit of true mojitos, I really, really wanted club soda to work, but my Official Kitchen Treaty Test Panel [okay, my in-laws] unanimously agreed: lemon lime soda is so much better.
+But do try club soda if you like – please, go forth and laugh like an evil genius and make it your own!)

 - 3 medium limes, thinly sliced